Keep your Eyes on the Lane: Real-time Attention-guided Lane Detection: Introduction

 \section{Introduction}

 Deep learning has been essential for recent advances in numerous areas, especially in autonomous driving~\cite{badue2020self}.
-Many of the applications of deep learning in self-driving cars are in their perception systems.
-To be safe around humans, autonomous vehicles have to be aware of their surroundings, including the position of other vehicles and themselves.
+Many of the deep learning applications in self-driving cars are in their perception systems.
+To be safe around humans, autonomous vehicles should perceive their surroundings, including the position of other vehicles and themselves.
 In the end, the more predictable a car's movement is, the safer it will be for its passengers and pedestrians.
-Thus, it is important for autonomous vehicles to have information about each lane's exact position, which is the goal of lane detection systems.
+Thus, it is important for autonomous vehicles to know each lane's exact position, which is the goal of lane detection systems.

 Lane detection models have to overcome various challenges.
 A model that will be used in a real-world scenario should be robust to several adverse conditions, such as extreme light and weather conditions.
-Moreover, lane markings can be occluded by other objects (e.g., cars), which is an extremely common case for self-driving cars.
-Some approaches, such as polynomial regression models, may also suffer from a data imbalance problem caused by the long-tail effect since cases with more accentuated curves are less common.
+Moreover, lane markings can be occluded by other objects (\eg, cars), which is extremely common for self-driving cars.
+Some approaches, such as polynomial regression models, may also suffer from a data imbalance problem caused by the long-tail effect since cases with sharper curves are less common.
 Besides, the model not only has to be robust but also efficient.
-In several applications, lane detection should perform in real-time, a requirement that many models struggle to cope with.
+In several applications, lane detection must perform in real-time, or faster to save processing power for other systems, a requirement that many models struggle to cope with.